 Begin by asking yourself: Who am I?
 What are your personal characteristics, your personality, activities you like, skills you may have and what do you value?

 Still not sure?
-Stop by the Office of Academic Advising to speak to an advisor and take one of our recommended career assessments.
+Stop by the Office of Student Success Advising to speak to an Student Success Advisor and take one of our recommended career assessments.

 What to consider when thinking about a career.